Excision-Mail/excision-mail.bsd.ac/content/backups/_index.md

 ## Example backup using restic {#restic}

-Here is a sample configuration using [restic](https://restic.net/) which backs up the desired folders to a remote repo in `/etc/daily.local`:
+Here is a sample configuration using [restic](https://restic.net/) which does a daily back up to a remote repo, using `/etc/daily.local`:

 ```sh
 # set up a restic repo somewhere which can be accessed